Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/Elasto-dynamic/README.md

 # Elasto-dynamic conditions
 ## Code execution order:
-1. FE_full_square_hyper.py is the script to generate the ground truth of an intact linear elastic square under static loading.
+1. FE_full_elasto_dynamics.py is the script to generate the ground truth of an intact linear elastic square under static loading.
-   The results are saved in folder: static_data_ground_truth.
+   The results are saved in folder: FE_full_elasto_dynamic_ground_truth.

 2. Prepare_DeepONet_hyper_elastic_quasi_static.py is the script to train the Deep Operator Neural Network (DeepONet).
    The results are saved in folder: Pretrained_DeepONet_hyper_elastic_quasi_static.